Kansans calling Maui home experience tragedy

 He said that he is fortunate to have a place to sleep at the boat company, where his dad does maintenance work.

-Another Kansas resident, Pattie Speer, says parts of her family have lived on Maui for over 50 years.
+Another Kansas resident, Pattie Speer, says parts of her family have lived in Maui for over 50 years.
 Her niece and her niece’s husband were able to escape the fire just in time.

 “The home that had belonged to my parents, and they got out with the clothes on their back, with their two children.
 I mean, it happened so fast that they barely escaped, and they lost every single thing they had,” said Speer.